chrisweb/web-audio-api-player/README.md

 * completely rewrite the sources system, where you can define multiple variants of a sound but with different codecs, app needs to check which codecs are supported by the device and choose one, use should be able to define which codec is preferred if playback support for multiple codecs is available
 * destroy the audiocontext at some point, to release memory?
 * feature to use the browser notification system to alert which song is being played
-* preload AudioBuffers into indexeddb (first song, next song, current song if loop or previous is triggered ...), let the developer set the amount of preloaded AudioBuffers, remove from "cache" by least used and by date when "cache" is full
+* preload AudioBuffers into indexeddb (first song, next song, current song if loop or previous is triggered ...), let the developer set the amount of preloaded AudioBuffers, remove from "cache" by least used and by date when "cache" is full, maybe do such work using this browser feature [requestidlecallback](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) (when available)
 * cache songs for offline mode? indexeddb is not very big (filesystem?), check if doable because saving a playlist of songs might exhaust the free space (depending on the playlist size)
 * some methods return a promise others don't, use promises for all to make it more consistent
 * write more documentation